hritikritesh/3d_Objects/README.md

 # 3d Rotatable Ball with colour changes

-1.Dowload repository in desktop folder
+1.Download repository in your desktop folder

 2.Install node.js and npm